 If you think your child has a need that requires assessment or support from one of these services, you should share your thoughts and concerns with the class teacher and/or the SENCo.
 The SENCo will initially offer support and advice (i.e. through resources and advice sheets from the NHS therapies team) as well as liaise with the appropriate professionals to ascertain the best next steps for that child and their needs.
-If an assessment from the professional is appropriate, the SENCo will arrange for assessments to take place in school.
+If an assessment from the professional is appropriate, the SENCo will arrange for assessments to take place in school where possible.
 If it is felt that the child is suitable for referral to one of these services, this will be arranged with your knowledge and consent.
 For any services that we as a school are unable to refer children for, we will signpost parents accordingly.
+For speech and language referrals, children who are below school age (i.e. Nursery) will need to be referred by their parents, but we can support this through signposting parents to the correct referral route.